 Ypres (Ieper) 2018 – How to go on a roller coaster trip without leaving the ground.

-Pictures at the bottom.
-Click on them for a larger image.
+Pictures below – Click on them for a larger image

 Weeks of planning:

 To get this right I planned it like a meticulous brigadier, I knew that I had to go, but like most things in life if you don’t get pushed they tend to get pushed back to the back burner.

 I had planned to go in 2015, 100 years since Private George Browns’ death, but as above it came and went without me going.

 I came up with a cunning plan, if I stated on my radio show that I was going and when, there was no way I was going to not go.
 So I did just that, mid-afternoon I said on air that this year I am going to Ypres to find my Great Grandfather and I’m going in October.

 Now I had to do it, no excuses.

 We planned to sail on the 12 noon sailing from Dover to Dunkirk; left home at around 10am drove down the M20 and arrived in good time.

 The process of getting through border and passport control at Dover was slow due to someone in a vehicle ahead of us had more occupants then were on their ticket.